Computing longest palindromic substring after single-character or block-wise edits: Preliminaries

 Let $\Sigma$ be the {\em alphabet}.
 An element of $\Sigma^*$ is called a {\em string}.
 The length of a string $T$ is denoted by $|T|$.
 The empty string $\varepsilon$ is a string of length 0, namely, $|\varepsilon| = 0$.
 For a string $T = xyz$, $x$, $y$ and $z$ are called a \emph{prefix}, \emph{substring}, and \emph{suffix} of $T$, respectively.
 For two strings $X$ and $Y$, let $\lcp(X, Y)$ denote the length of the longest common prefix of $X$ and $Y$.
+A prefix $x$ and a suffix $z$ of $T$ are respectively called a \emph{proper prefix} and \emph{proper suffix} of $T$, if $x \neq T$ and $z \neq T$.

 For a string $T$ and an integer $1 \leq i \leq |T|$, $T[i]$ denotes the $i$-th character of $T$, and for two integers $1 \leq i \leq j \leq |T|$, $T[i..j]$ denotes the substring of $T$ that begins at position $i$ and ends at position $j$.
 For convenience, let $T[i..j] = \varepsilon$ when $i > j$.
 An integer $p \geq 1$ is said to be a \emph{period} of a string $T$ iff $T[i] = T[i+p]$ for all $1 \leq i \leq |T|-p$.
 If a string $B$ is both a proper prefix and a proper suffix of another string $T$, then $B$ is called a \emph{border} of $T$.